CEV INTEGRAL APPRAISERS FOUNDATION

 The initial approach to settling any issue is open communication.
-A valuer member or other person should first seek to resolve any complaint with his/her immediate senior through informal discussion.
-If such discussion does not resolve the matter informally then it will be believed that his/her complaint rises to the level of a grievance, then they may initiate a formal grievance as described in this policy in an effort to seek an equitable solution.
+A member should first seek to resolve any complaint with his/her immediate senior through informal discussion.
+If such discussion does not resolve the matter informally, and the member believes that his/her complaint rises to the level of a grievance, then the member may initiate a formal grievance as described in this policy in an effort to seek an equitable solution.

-For the purposes of this Policy, a ‘grievance’ is defined as any type of problem, concern, or complaint related to work or the work environment.
-A grievance may be about an act, omission, situation, or decision that the valuer member thinks to be unfair, discriminatory, or unjustified.
+For the purposes of this Policy, a ‘grievance’ is defined as any type of problem, concern, or complaint related to work or the work environment. a grievance may be about and act, omission, situation, or decision that the member thinks to be unfair, discriminatory, or unjustified.

 This Grievance Redressal Policy shall not be available to contest, dismissal, demotion, suspension or other disciplinary measure.
 If a grievance is filed and a disciplinary action has begun for the same or related issue, no further action shall be taken with the grievance procedures while such disciplinary action is pending.

-We define grievance as any complaint, problem or concern of any concerned regarding their workplace, job or co-worker relationships.
+We define grievance as any complaint, problem or concern of a member regarding their workplace, job or co-worker relationships.

-Grievances can be filed for any of the following reasons:
+Members can file grievances for any of the following reasons:

-• Reach out to direct Chairperson or Valuer member of the Grievance Redressal Committee
+Reach out to direct Chairperson or Member of the Grievance Redressal Committee

 The Committee is obliged to: